 - Applying it to the skin in the form of lotions and creams

 - Tinctures that are placed under the tongue

 Your medical provider can help you decide which method of ingesting medical marijuana is right for you.
 Not all ingestion methods work the same way.
 A licensed provider can help determine the dose you need to potentially experience the benefits.

 While there haven’t been a lot of studies done on the safety and efficacy of medical marijuana, some side effects of taking it could possibly include:

 - Increased heart rate

 There is great debate on the addiction associated with medical marijuana use.
 Another risk is for patients that smoke it.
 Smoking can increase your chances of COPD or lung cancer.
 It is important to work with a medical provider when beginning any alternative treatment.

 In states where medical marijuana is legal, you can go to dispensaries to get it.
 You should always consult with your doctor before starting any treatment.
 You will also need to get a medical marijuana card from a healthcare provider.
 The laws for medical marijuana vary by state so ensure you read up on the laws for your state before trying to obtain a license.

 If you suffer from a chronic condition and are considering using medical marijuana when other treatment options have failed, you will need to talk to your healthcare provider.
-Your doctor can help you determine if using medical marijuana will benefit you.
+Your doctor can help you determine if using medical marijuana could potentially benefit you.